lacounty-isab/workshops/git/readme.md

 ```

 The commit record will still register you as the committer.
 But the author
-field will be someone else.
+field will be Mai Kaleegh.

 #### Comment Editor